orbanszlrd/bulk-repository-clone/README.md

 ## Hints

-- for running the script need have *python3* installed
+- for running the script need to have *python3* installed
 - on linux machines you can run the script just typing `./brc.py` if the file is executable.
 Type `chmod u+x brc.py` to achieve that
 - *username* is required.
 If not provided as an argument, the script will prompt you to enter it
 - public repositories are accessible without any token.